 If you have missing or damaged teeth, oral prosthetics like crowns and bridges provide a quick and convenient way to restore your smile to its near-original condition.
-At Sargon Dental, with two convenient locations in the Encino and West Hollywood neighborhoods of Los Angeles, California, Sargon Lazarof, DDS, uses crowns and bridges to address common problems like tooth loss and dental decay.
+At Sargon Dental, serving Encino, California, the West Hollywood neighborhood of Los Angeles, and Pleasant Grove, Utah, Sargon Lazarof, DDS, and Dan Dansie, DDS, use crowns and bridges to address common problems like tooth loss and dental decay.
 To schedule an appointment, book a consultation online, or call the office to speak with a member of the administrative staff today.

 Crowns and bridges are oral prosthetics used to replace missing or damaged teeth.